gouruiyu/Mobility_Bias_Viz/help.md

 Notice that **camera metadata** is another key factor which may induce significant differences across cameras even when they are considered as a valid pair.
 Due to the lack of data, this could be potentially included as a future improvement.

 ## UI Features
 In general the app uses the two maps for its basemap.
 The Positron and the Dark Matter basemaps found [here](https://carto.com/blog/getting-to-know-positron-and-dark-matter/).
-The Positron map is used in the Camera Map menu to assist users to street names and routes while the DarkMatter map is used to assist in heatmap visualization in order to predict traffic patterns.
+The Positron map is used in the Camera Map menu to assist users to street names and routes while the DarkMatter map is used to assist in heatmap visualization in order to predict the change traffic patterns over time.

 ### Business Overlays